Arizona v. Gant: Amici curiae

-Opinion of the Court
+Opinion of the court

-In an opinion delivered by Justice Stevens, the Supreme Court held that police may search the passenger compartment of a vehicle, incident to a recent occupant's arrest (and therefore without a warrant) only if it is reasonable to believe that the arrestee might access the vehicle at the time of the search, or that the vehicle contains evidence of the offense of arrest.
+In an opinion delivered by Justice Stevens, the Supreme Court held that police may search the passenger compartment of a vehicle incident to a recent occupant's arrest (and therefore without a warrant) only if it is reasonable to believe that the arrestee might access the vehicle at the time of the search, or that the vehicle contains evidence of the offense of arrest.

 Justice Scalia wrote a concurring opinion, stating that "we should simply abandon the Belton-Thornton charade of officer safety and overrule those cases.
 I would hold that a vehicle search incident to arrest is ipso facto 'reasonable' only when the object of the search is evidence of the crime for which the arrest was made, or of another crime that the officer has probable cause to believe occurred."

-Justice Alito wrote a dissent joined by Chief Justice Roberts, Justice Kennedy, and Justice Breyer in part, saying that the court could not overrule New York v.
+Justice Alito wrote a dissent joined by Chief Justice Roberts, Justice Kennedy and Justice Breyer in part, arguing that the court could not overrule New York v.
 Belton and Thornton v.
 United States, 541 U. S. 615 (2004).

-Justice Breyer wrote a separate dissent.
+Justice Breyer wrote a separate dissent agreeing with Justice Alito that New York v.
+Belton established a bright-line rule allowing a warrantless search of a vehicle's passenger compartment incident to the lawful arrest, but Breyer acknowledged that this rule can lead to outcomes that diverge from the underlying rationale of the Fourth Amendment.